gabrielbianchin/MAGO/README.md

 The parameter **ontology** should be ```bp```, ```cc```, or ```mf``` for Biological Process (BP), Cellular Component (CC), or Molecular Function (MF), respectively.

 ## Citation
-This repository contains the source codes of Integrating Transformers and AutoML for Protein Function Prediction, as given in the paper:
+This repository contains the source codes of "Integrating Transformers and AutoML for Protein Function Prediction," as presented in the paper:

 Gabriel Bianchin de Oliveira, Helio Pedrini, Zanoni Dias.
-"Integrating Transformers and AutoML for Protein Function Prediction", in proceedings of the 46th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC).
+"Integrating Transformers and AutoML for Protein Function Prediction," in proceedings of the 46th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC).
 Orlando, USA, 15 - 19 July 2024.

 If you use this source code and/or its results, please cite our publication:
 ```